Fruits, Dept. 17

 Best in Show

-A rosette ribbon will be awarded to the best single exhibit of fruit entered by a noncommercial exhibitor.
+- Best single exhibit of fruit entered by a noncommercial exhibitor.

 TABLE OF CATEGORIES